Deduplication of Graphitic RAG Evidence Segments in ***lucid*RAG**

 <!-- category -- C#, lucidRAG, Vector Search, Machine Learning, Knowledge Graphs -->

 > **NOTE:** This is not a conventional blog article.
-It is a **design spec** written for a concrete feature in ***lucid*RAG**.
+It is a **technical spec** written for a concrete feature in ***lucid*RAG**.

 > I iteratively feed this document to code-focused LLMs during development to reason about trade-offs, validate assumptions, and converge on a rational implementation.